catinello/ace-util/README.md

 ##Examples:##

-Simple call of an Ace template (with or without .ace suffix):
+Simple call of an Ace template:

-    $ ace example/base
+    $ ace example/base.ace

 Creates the corresponding file base.html in your **${PWD}**.
 You can change the location to store through the *--output* flag.